aishek/nihilist/README.md

 current_user.admin?
 ```

-So when your project grow and other methods got it place inside `User` model you have to define same methods in `Guest` model which contains no logic but only return `false` or `nil`.
+So when your project grows and other methods got it place inside `User` model you have to define same methods in `Guest` model which contains no logic but only return `false` or `nil`.
 In that case Nigilist could be helpful.

 ## License

-Nigilist is free software, and may be redistributed under the terms specified in the LICENSE.txt file.
+Nigilist is free software, and may be redistributed under the MIT License.

 ## Credits